tankh99/tp/docs/UserGuide.md

    1. Must be in the format of yyyy-MM-dd HH:mm.
    2. END_DATETIME must be after START_DATETIME.

-The screenshot below shows a successful filter appointments using both date time range:
+The screenshot below shows a successful filter appointment command using both date time range:
 ![Filter patient with start and end date](images/appointments/filter/7a_Filter_appointment_start_end_success-nam.png)

-The screenshots below show a successful filter appointments using one date time range:
+The screenshots below show a successful filter appointment command using one date time range:
 ![Filter patient with start](images/appointments/filter/7b_Filter_appointment_start_success-nam.png)

 ![Filter patient with end](images/appointments/filter/7c_Filter_appointment_end_success-nam.png)

-The screenshot below show a unsuccessful filter appointments due to invalid date time range:
+The screenshot below shows an unsuccessful filter appointment command due to invalid date time range:

 ![Filter patient failure](images/appointments/filter/7d_Filter_appointment_start_later_than_end_fail-nam.png)

 ### Editing an appointment: `edita`

-Edits an appointment in CogniCare using the specified appointment index.
+Edit an appointment in CogniCare using the specified appointment index.

 Format: `edita APPOINTMENT_ID [pid/PATIENT_ID] [sd/START_DATETIME] [ed/END_DATETIME] [att/ATTEND] [s/FEEDBACK_SCORE] [ad/APPOINTMENT_DESCTIPTION]`

 * Edits the appointment at the specified `APPOINTMENT_ID`.
 The index refers to the index number shown in the displayed appointment list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* The `APPOINTMENT_ID` will not be changed when you edit an appointment's information.
+* The `APPOINTMENT_ID` will not be changed when you edit the appointment's information.

 Examples:
 * `edita 1 pid/2` edits the appointment with appointment index 1 with patient id 2.